Sanjaypramod/Multicloud-VPN-AWS-AZURE/README.md

 # Multicloud-VPN-AWS-AZURE
-(Site to Site VPN) How to create a VPN between Azure and AWS.
 In this Article I have gone through (Site to Site VPN) How to create a VPN between Azure and AWS.

 The procedure is as follows.